Spellhold-Studios/.github/CONTRIBUTING.md

 - **Fully complete the provided issue template.** The bug report form requests all the information we need to quickly and efficiently address your issue.
 Provide as much information as you can.
 Be clear, concise, and descriptive.

-- **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially, put code blocks and console outputs in backticks: ` ``` `.
+- **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially, put code blocks and console outputs in backticks ` ``` `.
 This improves readability.

 - **Prefer using [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)**, not comments, if you simply want to "+1" an existing issue.